kangu/fulger-docs/docs/intro.md

 # Hello world!

+### Why Bitcoin?
+Because it's inclusive

+Bitcoin is just math and technology put together.
+It practically works for everyone, independent of gender, race, age, anything.
+It's a tool for empowering people with economic freedom and trade across all physical barriers, allowing for secure value transfer and storage across the globe.

 ### Tools for a self-sovereign stack

+Owning and working with bitcoin is all about self-sovereignty at its core.
+Although running the tools can be sometimes hard, the end goal and initial vision is to be a full participant in the system.
+No matter how much benefits and ease of use a third party can provide, in the end it's just yet another third party, a dependency in a sense.
+The true wonder of the bitcoin system is that it was designed to run literally *anywhere* and by anyone, which is one of the core unique propositions that bitcoin has over any other projects that appeared downstream from it.

+It's become increasingly easier to run nodes and infrastructure with projects like umbrel where it's practically plug and play.
+And then operating it brings indeed some challenges, but it's not really that impossibly hard.
+If some of us managed to get a hang of it we can teach it as well to other around us.

 This documentation repository acts as a guide to handling a set of tools that will allow you to claim your self-sovereignty in the digital space.